-And here’s where the free stock comes in: Stash will give you $5 to invest when you sign up, which you can use to buy a fractional share in companies like The Walt Disney Co. and Facebook.
+And here’s where the free stock comes in: Stash offers $5 to invest when you sign up, which you can use to buy a fractional share in companies like The Walt Disney Co. and Facebook.

 Free stock value: Up to $70